 Want to heat your pico de gallo?
 Read this article before you do.

 You can heat pico de gallo, especially if it comes from the fridge or if you want to serve it warm.
-But if you cook it or prolong the heating using high heat, you can end up with it turning into salsa.
-Cooking will change the flavor and texture of pico de gallo.
+But if you cook it or prolong the heating using high heat, you can end up with it turning into a salsa recipe.
+Cooking will change the fresh flavor and texture of pico de gallo.

 So, what are the things you can do?
 Read on to discover them!